nvaccess/nvda/projectDocs/issues/githubIssueTemplateExplanationAndExamples.md

 - For bug reports
 - For feature requests
 - For special case issues that cannot easily be categorised as either a bug report or a feature request
-- For security vulnerabilities
+- For security vulnerabilities (please note that these are reported differently, for more information see https://github.com/nvaccess/nvda/blob/master/security.md)

-As they form the vast majority of all issues raised, the Bug Report and Feature Requests issue templates are described in detail in this document.

 ## General information
 The following information applies to all issues (bug reports, new features, even pull requests).